Introduction

 Step 8: Closing Entries

-In practice, we can perform the closing process on the monthly basis or on annual basis depends on the preference of each entity.
-Some companies, they prefer to perform the closing on the annual basis which is at the end of the accounting period.
+In practice, we can perform the closing process on the monthly basis or on annual basis, depending on the preference of each entity.
+Some companies prefer to perform the closing on an annual basis which is at the end of the accounting period.

-In this step, it involves the transfer of all temporary accounts to retained earnings.
-In accounting, there are two types of account; Permanent Account and Temporary Account.
+This step involves the transfer of all temporary accounts to retained earnings.
+In accounting, there are two types of accounts; Permanent Accounts and Temporary Accounts.
 Permanent accounts refer to all of the assets, liabilities as well as share capital or share premium.
-All these accounts usually are shown in the Balance Sheet.
+All these accounts usually are shown on the Balance Sheet.

 In contrast, temporary accounts are those accounts mostly found in the Income Statements except the dividend or withdrawal account.